Are you looking for the best coffee in Almaty? This guide has some of the best Almaty cafes to put on your itinerary!

 Go there for: a cappuccino.
 Enjoy a beetroot, apple (Almaty is the home of apples, ya know…), and Danish feta salad for me!

 You can find Urban Coffee at Satpaev St 4a in Almaty.
 To reach Urban Coffee via the metro, take it to Abay and walk up the hill toward the mountains a bit.
-To find out more information, including their opening hours, check out their website or Facebook page.
+To find out more information, including their opening hours, check out their Facebook page.

 Bowler Coffee Roasters